-In addition, the summer/winter interior shading coefficients can be optionally entered as InteriorShading/ SummerShadingCoefficient and InteriorShading/WinterShadingCoefficient.
+In addition, the summer/winter interior shading coefficients can be optionally entered as InteriorShading/SummerShadingCoefficient and InteriorShading/WinterShadingCoefficient.
 The summer interior shading coefficient must be less than or equal to the winter interior shading coefficient.
 Note that a value of 0.7 indicates a 30% reduction in solar gains (i.e., 30% shading).
-If not provided, default values will be assumed.
+If not provided, default values of 0.70 for summer and 0.85 for winter will be used based on ANSI/RESNET/ICC 301-2019.